AdamsEnterprises/youtube-channel-graphing/README.md

 ## Usage

-From the windows CLI type the command "python youtube-graphing.py -h" to see possible options.
+From the windows CLI, in the folder you unzipped the files to, type the command "python scripts\yt-script.py -h" to see possible options.
-From the linux CLI type the command "./youtube-graphing.py -h", assuming the correct permissions are in place.
+From the linux CLI, in the folder you unzipped the files to, type the command "./scripts/yt-script.py -h", assuming the correct permissions are in place.
+Currently you will require an developer API-Key with Google Inc.
+The channel IDs required in the CLI options are in the modern form - Legacy channel names will not be recognised.
+If you do not know the channel ID for the channel you wish to analyze, visit the channel on youtube, and look for "channel/???" in the Url.
+The "???" will be the Channel ID.